Matthew Laflin: Marriage and family

 He married in 1827 at Canton, Connecticut, Henrietta Armenia Hinman, the daughter of Ransom Hinman and Mary Battele.
 She was born in Lee, Berkshire County, Massachusetts, on June 20, 1805, and died on February 12, 1834, in Canton, Hartford County, Connecticut.
 Matthew and Henrietta were the parents of three children.
 He married secondly, before 1837, Catherine King of Westfield, Massachusetts.
 She died in Chicago, Illinois, in 1891.

 Their son, George H. Laflin, was born on July 19, 1828, at Canton, Connecticut.
 He died on July 24, 1904, at Pittsfield, Berkshire, Massachusetts.
-He married on September 3, 1851, at Pittsfield, Berkshire County, Massachusetts, Mary Minerva Brewster, who born at Lenox, Massachusetts on January 24, 1832, and died at Chicago, Illinois on January 10, 1902.
+He married on September 3, 1851, at Pittsfield, Berkshire County, Massachusetts, Mary Minerva Brewster, who was born at Lenox, Massachusetts on January 24, 1832, and died at Chicago, Illinois on January 10, 1902.
 She was the daughter of Dr. John Milton Brewster and Philena Higley.

 Their daughter Georgina, a twin of George H., died as an infant.
 Their youngest son was Lycurgus Laflin.
 He was born June 2, 1832, in Canton, Connecticut.
 He died on February 25, 1900, in Old Pt Comfort, Elizabeth Cty County, Virginia.